Jul 27, 2025

 ✨ Remodel the Right Way With EZ Bath

 Don’t risk drainage problems with a cheap remodel.
 EZ Bath specializes in tub-to-shower conversions done to the highest standards—right here in Houston.
+See more in our before-and-after gallery or start with a trusted local bathroom remodeling company.

 See real conversions: @EZBathRemodel on Instagram